chaostoolkit/chaostoolkit-documentation/sources/reference/tutorials/run-flow.md

 # Learn all about the experiment execution's flow

+## Execution Flow Diagram

-The diagram below shows the flow used by Chaos Toolkit when running and terminating an experiment:
+The diagram below shows the flow used by Chaos Toolkit when running an experiment:

 ![](../../static/images/ctk.flow.svg)

+## What's happening when running an experiment?

+Chaos Toolkit runs an experiment as given in the experiment's file.
+The default behavior is straightforward, it runs the activities from the file sequentially in the order they are declared.

 ## Terminating the execution gracefully